 Why are IDS and IPS Solutions Important?

-IDS and IPS solutions are important because they can identify cyberattacks that can damage a company’s information assets.
+IDS and IPS solutions are meaningful because they can identify cyberattacks that can damage a company’s information assets.
 The consequences of a cyber attack can be dramatic.
 The average cost of a malware attack on a company is $2.4 million.
 IS and IPS tools provide you with the means to detect cyber attacks.

 Both IDS and IPS can detect vulnerability exploits, Denial of Service (DOS) attacks, and brute force attacks that cybercriminals use to put organizations out of action.
 Therefore each has a place in the cybersecurity strategy of most organizations.